harness/ff-erlang-server-sdk/README.md

 ```

 ### Targets with custom attributes
-If you have a [Group Rule](https://docs.harness.io/article/5qz1qrugyk-add-target-groups) which uses custom attributes (currently these rules can only be created using a Client SDK, not through the Harness UI)
-you can use the `attributes` map within a `Target`.
+You can use the `attributes` map to provide custom attributes.
+If the Target isn't anonymous, the attributes will shortly appear in the Harness UI after an evaluation using the Target.
+You can create [Group Rules](https://docs.harness.io/article/5qz1qrugyk-add-target-groups) based on these attributes.

 Note: `attribute` keys must be `atoms` and the values must either be `bitstrings` or `atoms`, or if using
 a `list` then each element must be either `bitstrings` or `atoms`

 ```Erlang
   TargetBetaGroup = #{'identifier' => <<"my_target">>,